MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-hyper-v-virtual-machines.md

     - When the retention range is 1-11 months, you can select backups to occur daily, weekly, bi-weekly, or monthly.
         When the retention range is 1-4 weeks, you can select backups to occur daily or weekly.

-    - On a standalone tape drive, for a single protection group, DPM uses the same tape for daily backups until there is insufficient space on the tape.
+    - On a standalone tape drive, for a single protection group, DPM uses the same tape for daily backups until there's insufficient space on the tape.
 If you enabled colocation, data resources are colocated on the tape.

-    - If you configured long-term storage to tape, on the **Select Tape and Library Details** page, specify the tape and library that'll be used for back up of this protection group.
+    - If you configured long-term storage to tape, on the **Select Tape and Library Details** page, specify the tape and library that will be used for backup of this protection group.
 You can also specify whether to compress or encrypt the backup data.

 7. In the **Review disk allocation** page, review the storage pool disk space allocated for the protection group.